kurapica/IGAS/PLoop/README.md

-Loop
+Pure lua object-oriented program system
 ====

-Pure lua object-oriented program system with a special sugar syntax system.
+PLoop provide a oop system with a special sugar syntax system.
 Several features contains in it:

 * Namespace system used to contains custom types.
 * Enum system used to define enumeration value types.